tobiasvanderwerff/flash-attention/README.md

 ## Observations

+- Common pattern: vs. Pytorch kernel, L1 cache throughput is higher for my custom kernel, but L2 cache throughput is lower.
+I think DRAM throughput may also be lower.
 - At first, I wanted to use cuBLAS for matrix multiplication functionality over CUTLASS.
 However this does not work because, unlike CUTLASS, cuBLAS functions (e.g. for matmul) cannot be called inside CUDA kernels - only from host code.
 This makes cuBLAS unsuitable to implement Flash Attention, since it requires performing matmuls inside a kernel function (so that data does not get moved back and forth to global memory).
 - ~~I don't see a clear advantage of using `torch.utils.cpp_extension.load` over `torch.utils.cpp_extension.load_inline`.
 In terms of compilation speed, I don't see a big difference.~~
     - Edit: it actually does help for faster compilation if you separate the .cpp and .cu files
-- Wurlitzer doesn't seem to work in VSCode Jupyter notebooks.
-Specifically, it doesn't print the compilation output when running `load_inline`.
-This makes development in a notebook quite difficult because you cannot see the compiler errors.

-## Lessons learned

 - For large matrices and row-wise processing, using thread coarsening with smaller block sizes can actually lead to higher perf compared to using larger block sizes and fewer or no thread coarsening.
 E.g. for softmax.
 The point is that for larger matrices, the total number of threads in the GPU isn't sufficient to cover the whole matrix, so you have to find the best allocation of threads for processing the matrix.
 Let's say you compute softmax row-wise.
 You can then either dedicate more threads per row of the matrix (large block size) or process more rows in parallel with fewer threads per row (with more coarsening, i.e. single threads doing more work).
     - I guess the broader lesson from this is that if GPU resources are insufficient to perform a kernel fully parallelized in one run, you have to decide what are the best places to apply serialization.
     - See e.g. [this post](https://ajdillhoff.github.io/notes/gpu_performance_basics/#thread-coarsening) for an example of thread coarsening in the case of matrix multiplication.
+- Wurlitzer doesn't seem to work in VSCode Jupyter notebooks.
+Specifically, it doesn't print the compilation output when running `load_inline`.
+This makes development in a notebook quite difficult because you cannot see the compiler errors.

 ## What's so special about Flash Attention?